 My Battle with Anxiety

 Anxiety – it’s a word I never truly understood until just within the last couple years.
 We use the word so often in day-to-day situations when we just feel stressed or impatient.
-However, true anxiety can be debilitating and my battle with anxiety started at a very young age.
+However, true anxiety can be debilitating.
+My battle with it started at a very young age but got much worse after having children.

 Google’s definition of anxiety is: “a feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome.”

 That still doesn’t even come close to expressing the true feelings and symptoms associated with full blown anxiety.
 In psychiatry, it’s defined as “a nervous disorder characterized by a state of excessive uneasiness and apprehension, typically with compulsive behavior or panic attacks.”
-That’s a little bit better.
+That’s a little bit more accurate.

 However, I think everyone’s definition and experience with anxiety is unique to that person.